Importing live plants into Australia

 Notice to import industry: changes to import requirements to protect against Xylella

 The Australian Government is strengthening the import requirements for a number of plant species to safeguard Australia against the bacterial plant pathogen Xylella (Xylella fastidiosa).
 For more information, see:

 Imported live plant material can introduce foreign plant pests and diseases that could be harmful to Australia’s environment, agriculture and economy.
-To protect against this risk, the Department of Agriculture and Water Resources sets conditions for the import of all live plant material to Australia.
+To protect against this risk, the Department of Agriculture, Water and the Environment sets conditions for the import of all live plant material to Australia.

 Types of live plant material

 Live plant material (Nursery Stock) is defined as all live plants or plant material, other than seeds, that is imported for purposes of growth and/or propagation, including:

 Import conditions vary depending on the genus and species of the plant and the form of the imported plant material.

 Full details of conditions for the importation of live plant material to Australia can be found in the department’s Biosecurity import conditions system (BICON).

 If you want to import live plant material to Australia, follow these steps to make sure that you meet all import conditions, and packaging and treatment requirements.